sktime/sktime-tutorial-pydata-global-2024/README.md

 ## :bulb: Description

-FILL IN
+The tutorial will give an introduction to the detection API in skchange and sktime, with a focus on unsupervised detection of anomalies and change points.
+The tutorial includes:

+- An introduction to the different types of detection tasks for time series data: anomalies, changepoints, point/set/segment, un/supervised, stream, panel, uni/multivariate
+- `skchange` and `sktime` for anomaly, changepoint detection
+- cost and score functions for anomaly and changepoint detectors
+- pipelines for anomaly and changepoint detection

+`skchange` is developed at Norsk Regnesentral.

-`sktime` is developed by an open community, with aims of ecosystem integration in a neutral, charitable space.
+Both `skchange` and `sktime` are developed by open communities, with aims of ecosystem integration in a neutral, charitable space.
 We welcome contributions and seek to provides opportunity for anyone worldwide.

 We invite anyone to get involved as a developer, user, supporter (or any combination of these).